 Morocco’ new housing program, the middle class housing plan give hundreds of thousands of Moroccan families’ access to decent housing at unbeatable prices.

 The announcement of the project was headed by Morocco’s Housing Minister last month.
-Some 20,000 homes will be built by 2016 and the government is already scouting at thousands of hectares of available land.
+In 2016, around 20,000 houses will be constructed and the administration is already scouting at hectares of available expansive lots.

-One developer, have announced that about 3,680 homes will be build this year while more than a dozen other contracts are also in positioned.
+One developer has announced that about 3,680 houses will be built this year while over a dozen other agreements are also in positioned.

-Morocco’s middle class, who makes up more than half of the country’s population, has suffered from a lack of affordable property for years, a Casablanca property advisor noted.
+Morocco’s middle class, who makes up over half of the country’s inhabitants, has struggled from a shortage of inexpensive housing for years, a Casablanca property advisor noted.

-Today’s property prices have put housing more or less out of people’s reach, remarked Karima Attamri, an accountant for a freight forwarding firm.
+Today’s property prices have put housing more or less far of people’s reach, remarked Karima Attamri, an accountant for a freight forwarding firm.

-Small and medium-sized cities landed the first development projects.
-The new homes in El Jadida, Agadir, Safi, Oujda, Benslimane, Fez and Kenitra are expected to become available next year.
+Small and medium-sized cities acquired the first development projects.
+The new houses in Agadir, El Jadida, Safi, Benslimane, Oujda, Fez and Kenitra are anticipated to be available next year.